autodidaddict/crafteriffic-art-site/content/portfolio/work4.md

 weight = 4
 +++

-Daisies in a vase.
+Available - Daisies in a vase.
 Oils on canvas.